-In reality, the structure of the crust and upper mantle is more complicated than in this simple example, and the equations above do not describe the details of wave behavior.
+In reality, the structure of the crust and upper mantle is more complicated than in this simple example and the equations above do not describe the details of wave behaviour.
 However, the presence of a strong velocity contrast at the Moho discontinuity, with inequalities $Vp{cr} > Vs_M > Vs{cr}$, where Vp{cr} and Vs{cr} characterize average velocities in the crust, and Vs_M is the shear velocity directly beneath the Moho, implies that this interpretation of the nature of crustal higher modes is reasonable on average.
-From equations (1) and (2), it is evident that crustal thickness and crustal and uppermost mantle shear velocities are the principal factors that determine the behavior of the higher mode dispersion curves.
+From eqs (1) and (2), it is evident that crustal thickness, and crustal and uppermost mantle shear velocities are the principal factors that determine the behaviour of the higher mode dispersion curves.
+In the case of radial anisotropy, dispersion of Rayleigh and Love modes is controlled, correspondingly, by SV and SH velocities (Anderson 1961).